getgrav/grav-learn/pages/08.advanced/05.multisite-setup/docs.md

 Once created a `setup.php` have access to two important variables: (i) `$container`, which is the yet not properly initialized [Grav instance](https://github.com/getgrav/grav/blob/develop/system/src/Grav/Common/Grav.php) and (ii) `$self`, which is an instance of the [ConfigServiceProvider class](https://github.com/getgrav/grav/blob/develop/system/src/Grav/Common/Service/ConfigServiceProvider.php).

-Inside this script you can do anything, but please be aware that the `setup.php` is called every time a user requests a page.
+Inside this script, you can do anything, but please be aware that the `setup.php` is called every time a user requests a page.
 This means that memory critical or time-consuming initializations operations lead to a slow-down of your whole system and should therefore be avoided.

-In the end the `setup.php` has to return an associative array with the optional environment name **environment** and a stream collection **streams**
+In the end, the `setup.php` has to return an associative array with the optional environment name **environment** and a stream collection **streams**
 (for more informations and in order to set them up correctly, see the section [Streams](#streams)):

 ```php